Students, Parents, Friends, and Music Enthusiasts,

 In order to meet the Tenure and Promotion Calendar set by the Division of Academic Affairs, the following timeline is established:

-If any provision of these bylaws is inconsistent with the UTM Faculty Handbook, then the UTM Faculty Handbook will take precedence.
+If any provision of these bylaws is inconsistent with the UTM Faculty Handbook, then the UTM Faculty Handbook will take precedence; if inconsistent with the bylaws for the College of Humanities and Fine Arts, the College bylaws will take precedence.
 If any provision of these bylaws is inconsistent with or unclear in regard to the College of Humanities and Fine Arts, The University of Tennessee at Martin, or the University of Tennessee system, that provision will be interpreted in a manner that is most favorable to the individual faculty member.

 Proposed amendments to these bylaws must be brought to the full faculty by the Advisory Committee, which will accept suggestions from any faculty member.
 Proposed changes must be distributed electronically to the full faculty at least 10 business days prior to a vote.